-Like revolution, love, friendship and the wide variety of other possible relationships are not events one waits for, things that merely happen.
-When one recognizes herself as having agency, as being an individual capable of acting and creating, these cease to be wishes, ghostly longings aching in the depth of one's gut; they become possibilities toward which one moves consciously, projectually, with one's will.
-That burning energy that goads one to revolt is desire desire that has broken free from the channel that reduced it to mere longing.
+It is not enough to oppose the deformed rationality imposed by this society; we must also oppose the stupefaction and irrationality imposed by the ruling class on the rest of us.
+This struggle requires the reappropriation of our capacity to think, to reason, to analyze our circumstances and to communicate their complexities. to be wishes, ghostly longings aching in the depth of one's gut; they become possibilities toward which one moves consciously, projectually, with one's will.
+That burning energy that goads one to revolt is desire - desire that has broken free from the channel that reduced it to mere longing.
 This same desire that moves one to create her life as a projectuality toward insurrection, anarchy, freedom and joy also provokes the realization that such a projectuality is best built on shared projects.
-Liberated desire is an expansive energy - an opening of possibilities and wants to share projects and actions, joys and pleasures, love and revolt.
+Liberated desire is an expansive energy - an opening of possibilities - and wants to share projects and actions, joys and pleasures, love and revolt.
 An insurrection of one may indeed be possible.
 I would even argue that it is the necessary first step toward a shared insurrectional project.
 But an insurrection of two, three, many increases courage and enjoyment and opens a myriad of passional possibilities.